Courses and Descriptions

 Advanced and Special Classes top

-399 Professional Internship.
 Political science interns have been placed with judges, private and prosecuting attorneys, city and county managers, police departments, probate and district courts, newspapers, social service agencies, political campaigns and state and national legislators.
-Fall, spring, summer.
+FALL, SPRING, SUMMER.

-451 Independent Study.
 Supervised reading, research or work in an area of special interest to the student.
 (Prerequisite: Written departmental permission.)
 FALL, SPRING, MAY, SUMMER.

 499 Advanced Experimental Course.